American Dreamer (2022 film)

-American Dreamer is a 2022 American black comedy film directed by Paul Dektor (in his feature debut) and written by Theodore Melfi.
+American Dreamer is a 2022 American black comedy film directed by Paul Dektor and written by Theodore Melfi.
 Based on a segment from the radio show This American Life, it stars Peter Dinklage as a professor who tries to buy the estate of a lonely widow played by Shirley MacLaine.
-Matt Dillon, Danny Glover, Kimberly Quinn, and Danny Pudi also star.
+Kim Quinn, Danny Pudi, Danny Glover, and Matt Dillon also star.

 The film premiered at the Tribeca Film Festival on June 11, 2022.

-Premise

-Dr. Phil Loder, a low-level, adjunct professor of economics at Harvard, has always dreamed of owning a home.
-His wish becomes a possibility when a lonely widow offers Phil her sprawling estate for pennies.
-The deal, however, is too good to be true.
+It was released in the United States on March 8, 2024.